-Phoebe Buckland is a Partner in Longview’s Toronto office, with twelve years’ experience in investor relations and strategic communications.
+Phoebe Buckland is a consultant in Longview’s Toronto office, with twelve years’ experience in investor relations and strategic communications.
 Prior to joining Longview in 2015, Phoebe spent six years with Talisman Energy in investor relations and communications leadership roles.
 Previously, Phoebe managed IR for a start-up seeking an IPO on the London Stock Exchange, and she began her career in the London office of Brunswick Group, a global PR firm.
 Phoebe’s experience has focused on capital market communications, entry into new markets, advocacy and issues management.
 Phoebe has a Bachelor of Commerce from Ryerson University.

 Boyd Erman is a Partner in Longview’s Toronto office, with a background in print and television media.
 Before joining Longview, he spent eight years at The Globe and Mail, where he was the author of the influential “Streetwise” column and lead reporter on complex transactions, shareholder activism, M&A and investment banking.
 He was also a daily contributor to Business News Network.